Caitlin Atkins: Casting

 Milburn originally auditioned for the role of Anne Wilkinson, but it was Brooke Satchwell who was eventually cast.
 Of her audition, Milburn said "It was the worst audition I'd ever done.
 Afterwards I bawled my eyes out.
 I thought I'd never work for Neighbours, but six months later I got the part of Caitlin."
-Milburn added that it was great being part of the cast, which felt like a family to her.
+Milburn enjoyed being part of the cast, which felt like a family to her.
+Milburn later explained how she had never really considered a career as an actor despite being interested in the industry.
+After deciding to get an agent, she thought she would attend a few auditions and she secured a role in The Genie from Down Under.
+Milburn said that her "whole year turned upside down" when she won the role of Caitlin.
+She had to drop four of her VCE subjects in order to film on the show.
+In February 1998, Colin Vickery of the Herald Sun reported that Milburn had signed on for another stint with the show.
+Milburn initially signed on to play Caitlin for 13 weeks, as producers tested out the character, and the audience reaction was positive.
+Milburn told Vickery: "I never dreamed I'd get an offer like this so soon in my acting career.
+I thought something like this would only happen a long time in the future."
+She hoped that after Neighbours, she would finish school, travel, study drama, and then try for work in the theatre and film.

 Development

-Caitlin comes to Erinsborough to live with her adopted brother, Ben Atkins (Brett Cousins), while their parents are overseas for work.
-Caitlin decides to stay in Ramsay Street and "fire up the neighbourhood", as she feels lost and rejected by her parents.
+Caitlin is introduced as the younger sister of Ben Atkins (Brett Cousins).
+She comes to stay with him while their parents are overseas for work.
+Caitlin decides to "fire up the neighbourhood", as she feels lost and rejected by her parents.
 Describing the character's personality, a writer for the Illawarra Mercury said "Caitlin Atkins manages to stir up trouble in Ramsay Street, hiding her inner feelings under an air of tough bravado."
 Milburn found that Caitlin was very different from her and she called Caitlin her "worst nightmare."
 She said: "I had to think about my worst nightmare and play it like that because I'm usually pretty calm.
 I hold back a little bit and I don't think like Caitlin does, but it was fun to cut loose and just go for it."
 Milburn told Annette Dasey of Inside Soap that Caitlin is a "crazy woman" at first as she wants to be noticed and popular.
 Although she is strong willed, Caitlin has a vulnerable side too.
+Playing the character's "bitchy" side worried Milburn, and she initially struggled to accept "the love/hate response" Caitlin received from the audience.
+Caitlin is a talented swimmer.
+A writer for the BBC said she "displayed an intense dedication to her training regime."
+Milburn was also an accomplished swimmer and said she and Caitlin shared the same strength and determination.